b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 sc(s)
 ```

-We start by defining a `Door` structure that got all the necessary fields in
+We start by defining a `Door` structure that has all the necessary fields in
 order to simulate our game-show.
-Notice the `mutable` keywordd, it will allow us
+Notice the `mutable` keyword, it will allow us
-to change a property of `Door`s inplace.
+to change a property of a `Door` inplace.
 Anyway, we follow the structure with a
 random generator or three doors (`get3RandDoors`) door opener
-`openFirstEmptyNonChosenDoor` and choice `swapChoice`.
-All the above act per the
+`openEligibleDoor` and `swapChoice`.
+All the above act per the game description.
-game description.

 Now, we only need a way to determine did the player win.